dailymotion/dailymotion-sdk-php/README.md

 Dailymotion PHP SDK
 ===================

-This repository contains the official open source PHP SDK that allows you to access the [**Dailymotion Graph API**](http://developer.dailymotion.com/documentation/#graph-api) from your application.
+This repository contains the official open source PHP SDK that allows you to access the [**Dailymotion Graph API**](http://developer.dailymotion.com/documentation/#graph-api) from your PHP application.

 Usage
 -----